[Social innovation : Case Studies]

 1260 m/min: approximately 3 minutes to the mountaintop of Mt.
 Fuji.

-We providing new value for people, building systems, and society――― Hitachi’s ultra-high speed elevator, which has been delivered to Guangzhou CTF Finance Centre, a skyscraper complex building in Guangzhou, China, received a GUINNESS WORLD RECORDS™ title as the world’s fastest elevator*1 on September 10.
-This elevator travels with a rated speed of 1,260 m/min*2 and connects the ground floor to the hotel lobby on the 95th floor in approx. 42 seconds, over a distance of 440 meters.
+We providing new value for people, building systems, and society―――Hitachi’s ultra-high speed elevator, which has been delivered to Guangzhou CTF Finance Centre, a skyscraper complex building in Guangzhou, China, achieved a world record-breaking* speed of 1,260 m/min (75.6km/h).
+This elevator connects the ground floor to the hotel lobby on the 95th floor in approx. 42 seconds, over a distance of 440 meters.
 The technology attained from the development of this ultra-high speed elevator will be applied in a bottom-up approach to all Hitachi elevators.
-In doing so, Hitachi will produce elevators that ensure further safety, security and comfort.
+In doing so, Hitachi will produce elevators.

 The Technology That Supports 1,260 m/min Streamlined capsule structure